ragardner/tksheet/docs/DOCUMENTATION.md

 ---
 # **Treeview Mode**

-This is a work in progress and not fully functional at this time.
+This is a work in progress and still being tested and changed.

 ---
 # **Tags**